Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state

+The walker shows a ballistic behavior if $m(t)\propto t^2$, while it shows a diffusive behavior if $m(t)\propto t$.
+Moreover, $m(t)\propto t^\alpha$ with $1<\alpha<2$ indicates a supperdiffusive behavior~\cite{Shlomo1987}. \cref{Fig:smoent_exp} shows the results of {average $m(t)$ with the initial coin states $\ket{H}, \ket{V}, \ket{+}$ and $\ket{L}$ in} a ten-step QW with three different coin sets.
+We observe that QWs with three coin sets exhibit supperdiffusive behavior in contrast to diffusive behavior in classical random walk [$m(t)\propto t$].
+We simulate 1000 QW with the coin operation randomly selected from the coin set $\{\hat{H}, \hat{\mathds 1}\}$, and the results of $m(t)$ are shown in~\cref{Fig:smoent_exp}(b).
+Asymptotically, the QW with the coin set $\{\hat{H}, \hat{\mathds 1}\}$ exhibits superdiffusive behavior as $m(t)\propto t^{1.47}$, which is slower than the ballistic behavior [$m(t)\propto t^2$] in the Hadamard walk \cite{Chandrashekar2008}.
+However, for simaller $t(t\leq10)$, the QW with most fixed $\bf{C}_T$ spreads faster than the Hardmard walker as shown in the insert of \cref{Fig:smoent_exp}(b).
+This is the reason why we observe the QW with the coin set $\{\hat{H}, \hat{\mathds 1}\}$ spreads faster than the Hardmard walk in our experiment ($T=10$) as shown in \cref{Fig:smoent_exp}(a).

-In conclusion, we design coin sequences that can rigorously generate maximal entanglement between coin and her walker in 1D DTQW with three key features, that are: to be available at any $T\geq3$, to be independent of initial coin state and to be the simplest for experimental implementation.
-A comparison of our coin sequence~$\bm{C}_T$ with the other coin sequences is shown in~\cref{App:comparison}, and MEG with our coin sequence significantly outperforms all other proposed coin sequences in three features mentioned above.
+In conclusion, we design coin sequences that can rigorously generate maximal entanglement between the coin and the position of the walker in a 1D DTQW with the following three key features to be available at any $T\geq3$, to be independent of initial coin state and to be the simplest for experimental implementation.
+A comparison of our coin sequence~$\bm{C}_T$ with the other coin sequences is shown in~\cref{App:comparison}, and MEG with our coin sequence significantly outperforms all other proposed coin sequences in the three features mentioned above. {The QW with proposed coin sequences is equivalent to gEQW, which exhibits faster spreading.}

-Experimentally, we realize a 10-step 1D DTQW with an optical network, and observe the MEG with with our proposed coin sequence as well as other coin sequences.
-The results show a significant enhancement of MEG with our coin sequences, which benefits the intermediate quantum information processing that requires maximal qubit-qudit entanglement.
-Moreover, for few steps, the spread of probability distributions with our coin sequence is more uniform, which is favorable and useful in various quantum algorithms and quantum simulation of biological processes~\cite{2003_kendon_Phys.Rev.A_Decoherence,2007_maloyer_NewJ.Phys._Decoherence,2020_martin-vazquez_Phys.Rev.A_Optimizing}.
-Our protocol can also be generalized to $p$-diluted disorder QW~\cite{Geraldi2019PhysRevLett,Geraldi2021PhysRevResearch}, in which transport behavior can be engineered by controlling probability of coin operations.
+Experimentally, we realize a ten-step 1D DTQW with proposed coin sequences, and we observe the entanglement generation as well as spreading behaviors.
+The results show a significant enhancement {in terms of the entanglement generation}, which benefits the intermediate quantum information processing that requires maximal qubit-qudit entanglement.
+Moreover, the spreading of probability distributions with our coin sequence {reflects a higher uniformity and faster speedup}, which is favorable and useful in various quantum algorithms and in quantum simulation of biological processes~\cite{2003_kendon_Phys.Rev.A_Decoherence,2007_maloyer_NewJ.Phys._Decoherence,2020_martin-vazquez_Phys.Rev.A_Optimizing}.
+Our protocol can also be generalized to a $p$-diluted disorder QW~\cite{Geraldi2019PhysRevLett,Geraldi2021PhysRevResearch}, in which transport behavior can be engineered by controlling the probability of coin operations. {As our model is equivalent to gEQW~\cite{Pires2019SR,Naves2022PRA}, a hyperballistic speedup is expected while maintaining the maximal entanglement generation.}